 Avoid making any changes in your diet without first talking to your doctor.
 Foods that are high in vitamin K (liver, leafy green vegetables, or vegetable oils) can make warfarin less effective.
 If these foods are part of your diet, eat a consistent amount on a weekly basis.

-Grapefruit or cranberry juice may interact with warfarin and lead to unwanted side effects.
-Avoid the use of grapefruit or cranberry products while taking warfarin.
+Grapefruit juice may interact with warfarin and lead to unwanted side effects.
+Avoid the use of grapefruit products while taking warfarin.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.